-This report is produced to provide information about the sources of Dallas water, the content of Dallas water and answers to your water quality questions.
-If you need more information, please call our water quality information line at 214/670-0917.
+This report is produced to provide information about the Dallas water system including source water, the levels of detected contaminants and compliance with drinking water rules.
+This report is also produced in order to answer your water quality questions.
+If you need more information, please call our water quality information line at 214-670-0917.

-Special notice for the elderly, infants, cancer patients, people with HIV/AIDS and other immune problems

-Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Special notice for the elderly, infants, cancer patients, people with HIV/AIDS and other immune problems chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-U.S. EPA/Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1/800/426-4791).
+U.S. EPA/Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline 1-800-426-4791.